mgoerens/my-chart-verifier/docs/helm-chart-checks.md

 # Helm chart checks for Red Hat OpenShift certification

-Helm chart checks are a set of checks against which the Red Hat Helm chart-verifier tool verifies and validates whether a Helm chart is qualified for a certification from Red Hat.
+Helm chart checks are a set of checks against which the Red Hat Helm my-chart-verifier tool verifies and validates whether a Helm chart is qualified for a certification from Red Hat.
 These checks contain metadata that have certain parameters and values with which a Helm chart must comply to be certified by Red Hat.
 A Red Hat-certified Helm chart qualifies in terms of readiness for distribution in the [OpenShift Helm Chart Repository](https://github.com/openshift-helm-charts).

 - [Helm chart checks for Red Hat OpenShift certification](#helm-chart-checks-for-red-hat-openshift-certification)
   - [Key features](#key-features)